Jianyaogu/Fluxonium-offset-inverse-model/README.md

 Important:

 * This is the ONLY reliable output
-* Other parameters (EC, EL, EJ, g) are not uniquely determined
+* Other parameters (EC, EL, EJ, g) are not uniquely determined, so might not be correct

 ---

 ### 6. Convert to physical flux

-Using offset:
+Using offset run the last cell of Generating experimental data for ML offset learning.ipynb

 * determine zero flux point
 * determine half flux point